Darrington Bluegrass Festival FAQs

 How do I buy tickets?

 Tickets can be purchased online or in person during the festival.
-There is an EARLY BIRD discount if tickets are purchased online before July 1st.
+There is an EARLY BIRD discount if tickets are purchased online before June 1st.
 Tickets at the festival can be purchased with a credit card, debit card or cash.
-Ticket link: https://www.darringtonbluegrass.com/tickets
+Find the ticket link on our home page or on the Tickets tab above.

 How much do tickets cost?

-The best deal is an early bird weekend pass for $75.
+The best deal is an early bird weekend pass.
 This gets you into the festival grounds three days in a row for all the music performances.
-This does not include camping.
+If you want to camp at our beautiful venue, please purchase your camping pass separately.

 Are there senior discounts?